Skip to the content.

 make convert-sigma # Convert Sigma rules to Falco

-# AI Analysis (Beta)
+# AI Analysis (Optional)

 # Fleet Management (no local Ansible needed)